 Change your position

 If you normally sleep facedown or on your side, it’s time to consider sleeping on your back.
 This means there’s very little contact between your skin and your pillow, reducing the amount of creasing that can occur.
-It can be difficult to get used to a different sleeping position, so creating a nest of pillows can be helpful in preventing you from rolling over.
-If sleeping on your back isn’t working, then consider purchasing a specialized pillow to prevent pressure on your face.
-Also, make sure you’re not sleeping with your hands under your face!
+It can be difficult to get used to a different sleeping position, so creating a nest of support pillows can be helpful in preventing you from rolling over.
+If sleeping on your back isn’t working, you can consider purchasing a specialized pillow to prevent pressure on your face and slowly make you a back sleeper over time.
+As always, make sure you’re not sleeping with your hands under your face!

 Change your skincare